-- Company policy prohibits unfair discrimination in the application of premium discounts and surcharges in accordance with statutory requirements. - The Company has written underwriting policies and procedures which are designed to reasonably assure consistency in classification and rating. - Company policy requires that homeowners rates be based on AAIS rates, and further requires that Company rates be filed with the Division prior to use to comply with statutory and regulatory requirements. - Rating criteria include territory, coverage amount and type, property age, protection class, structure type, new construction, security features and loss free accounts. - The Company uses an electronic rating process designed to ensure that consistent and filed rates are used when business is written.
+- Company policy prohibits unfair discrimination in the application of premium discounts and surcharges. - The Company has written underwriting policies and procedures which are designed to reasonably assure consistency in classification and rating. - Company policy requires that homeowners rates be based on AAIS rates, and requires that Company rates be filed with the Division prior to use to comply with statutory and regulatory requirements. - Rating criteria include territory, coverage amount and type, property age, protection class, structure type, new construction, security features and loss free accounts. - The Company uses an electronic rating process designed to ensure that consistent and filed rates are used when business is written.